-4. Keep in mind that changing the security level of the tunnel interface from public to private causes a change in the rules for traffic transfer to this interface from other local networks of the router and back (for more information read How does a firewall work?).
+4. Keep in mind that changing the tunnel interface's security level from public to private causes a change in the rules for traffic transfer to this interface from other local networks of the router and back (for more information read How does a firewall work?).
 You can find the settings needed to resolve this situation in the note to the Network segments article.

 For traffic from hosts connected to the tunnel to be sent to the local segment, you must add a permit rule on the tunnel interface in the incoming direction.
 In this rule, the range of addresses on the local network segment must be specified as the destination.

 As this setting, the rule that allows all incoming traffic, which we set up on the tunnel interface in the Configuring a WireGuard VPN between two Keenetic routers article, will be suitable.
 After changing the interface security level configured by this instruction, the firewall rule will remain and continue to perform another function.

-In addition to configuring static routing, you will also need to add permit firewall rules on each of the local segments.
+In addition to configuring static routing, you will also need to add permit firewall rules on each local segment.
 In these rules, the destination addresses must include host IP ranges on remote networks behind the tunnel that require access from this local segment.